tasnemul-hasan/Random-Custom-Functions/Bubble Sort/Sorting List of Tuples/README.md

 This function was created particularly for a Decesuin Tree Algorithm.
 The input of the fuction contains a list of tuples containing Possible Node Questions and their corresponding Information Gain.
-Using this function we sort the list in dscending order.
+Using this function we sort the list in a dscending order.

 # Input of the Function:
 [